 For our family, Thanksgiving is all about gratitude, thankfulness, and being together.
 I know I am happier when I pay attention to things I am grateful for, and I hope to impart this on my kids.
 Additionally, the science on the benefits of gratitude is pretty astounding (more on that below).
 The weeks leading up to Thanksgiving are a great time to focus on gratitude as a family.
-To help us focus on gratitude this Thanksgiving season, I have created a free, printable Gratitude Turkey with a place for kids to record what they’re thankful for each day in November leading up to Thanksgiving.
+To help us focus on gratitude this Thanksgiving season, I have created a free, printable Gratitude Turkey with a place for kids to record what they’re thankful in the days leading up to Thanksgiving.
 Try it this year!

 Why teach gratitude to kids?